Optomatica/opto_ml_blog/julia_closure/blog.md

 ```

 # Conclusions
-In this tutorial we've explained Julia's iterate ,recurusion and closures via a fibonacci series example.
-As a comparison, we can measure the time of each function using [`BenchmarkTool.jl`](https://github.com/JuliaCI/BenchmarkTools.jl) while calculating the 90s fibonacci number.
+In this post, we've explained Julia's iterate ,recurusion and closures via a fibonacci series example.
+As a comparison, we can measure the time of each function and the allocated memory using [`BenchmarkTool.jl`](https://github.com/JuliaCI/BenchmarkTools.jl) while calculating the 90s fibonacci number.
 Note: If you try higher number than 93, you'll have an overflow.
-You may want to use other datatypes like [UInt64, Int128, UInt128](https://docs.julialang.org/en/v1/manual/integers-and-floating-point-numbers/) or [BigInt](https://docs.julialang.org/en/v1/base/numbers/#Base.GMP.BigInt)
+You may want to use other datatypes like [UInt64, Int128, UInt128](https://docs.julialang.org/en/v1/manual/integers-and-floating-point-numbers/) or [BigInt](https://docs.julialang.org/en/v1/base/numbers/#Base.GMP.BigInt) .

+Using loops has less computation time and no memory was allocated.
+On the other side, closure is better than the recursion with respect to both of the computation time and the allocated memory

-- fib_loop(90)
+- Using loops
     ```julia
     @btime begin
         fib_loop(90)
     end
     # 2.029 ns (0 allocations: 0 bytes)
     ```
-- FibStruct(90)

     ```julia
     @btime begin
         fib_struct = FibStruct(90)